 SEQUESTRATION CANCER CARE CUT RESOURCE CENTER

+H.R.
+1416 instructs CMS to stop applying the sequester cut to payments for cancer drugs and other Part B therapy.
 Reach out to all of the Representatives covered by your practice, including where you have clinics and from where you treat patients.
 Members of the practice team need to contact members of the House and their staff, starting with the health legislative staff.
 It is important they understand the issues.

-Click here to access the Cancer Patient Protection Act, H.R.
-1416
+Click here to access H.R.
+1416.

 - Don't inundate the health staff with calls and emails -- educate them and strike up a relationship.
 They are there to help.

 - Start with the DC offices but it is always a good idea to reach out to the local offices of your Representatives.